Submitty/submitty.github.io/_docs/instructor/assignment_configuration/notebook.md

 order: 2
 ---

-Instructors may create special gradeable submissions called notebooks.
+Instructors may create gradeable submissions called notebooks.
 Notebooks are different from standard file submissions in that a notebook may contain several different types of inputs or outputs.
 The available types of input and outputs are defined by setting the ``type`` and are as follows: